 Powered by Wijmo, this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.

-This extension requires Visual Studio Code 1.23.0 or greater, as it now uses the new Webview API.
+This extension requires Visual Studio Code 1.34.0 or greater, as it now supports usage of the Webview API for Remote Development.

 This extension no longer requires access to an external CDN, which prevented it from being used behind a firewall.
 This version adds new settings for controlling the display format of numeric columns in CSV files.
 It also includes improved support for parsing and displaying data values with embedded newlines.
 See the changelog for details.

 Please read this section, which describes common customizations to the default configuration for column separators and other settings that affect CSV files.

 For files with a .csv, .tsv, or .tab extension, use the explorer context menu or editor title menu to invoke the

 Open Preview command.
 The contents of the file will be displayed in a FlexGrid control, which supports sorting and filtering via its column headers.

 For .tsv and .tab files, a tab delimiter is assumed.
 For plain text files with different extensions, open the file in an editor and execute the

 CSV: Open Preview command from the command palette.

 For files with an .xlsx or .xlsm extension, use the explorer context menu or editor title menu to invoke the